9 Sustainable Running Shoes – Run Like The World Depends On It

 Remember that the manufacturing aspect is the biggest charlie horse for our planet, so do what you can to keep your shoes roadworthy for longer.

-Then sprint through the selection of some online thrift stores to see if you can find any unworn or lightly used pairs before resorting to this list.
+Then sprint through some second hand stores to see if you can find any unworn or lightly used pairs.

-Help the runners in your life—whether 5am ones or once-a-year ones—find the perfect, planet-friendly fit by sharing this article with them.
+Help the runners in your life—whether 5am ones or once-a-year ones—find the perfect, planet-friendly fit by sharing this article.

 Pin these: